lightbend-labs/mima/README.md

 ## Usage

-The sbt plugin is released for sbt versions 0.13.x and 1.x.
+The sbt plugin is released for sbt 1.x only (use 0.3.0 for sbt 0.13).
 To try it, do the following:

 Add the following to your `project/plugins.sbt` file: